 As from January 01, 2020, the transmission of invoices in dematerialized form on the Chorus Pro portal becomes mandatory for very small companies (less than 10 employees) supplying to the public sector (State, local authorities, hospitals, public institutions, etc.).
 This provision has been in force since last January for small and medium-sized companies (10 to 250 employees), since 2018 for mid-cap companies (250 to 5,000 employees) and since 2017 for companies with more than 5,000 employees.
-On the other hand, France plans to make electronic invoicing mandatory for all B2B transactions between 2023 and 2025 depending on the sectors and the size of the businesses.
+The Finance Law of 2020 (article 153) introduces the obligation to issue electronic invoices for B2B transactions.
+This measure will come into force between 2023 and 2025 depending on the sectors and the size of the businesses.

 List of third countries for which no fiscal representative is required

 In principle, non-EU taxpayers which have to register for French VAT purposes must appoint a French fiscal representative (as long as they do not have any fixed establishment).
 However, this obligation does not apply if your company is established in some specific non-EU countries (which have concluded a mutual assistance agreement with France).
 The list has just been updated (decree of 28 February 2017) and now includes: Australia, Azerbaijan, Albania, Aruba, Curaçao, Faroe Islands, French Polynesia, Georgia, Ghana, Greenland, Iceland, India, Japan, Mauritius, Mexico, Moldova, New Zealand, Norway, Korea (Rep.), St. Barthélemy, St. Martin, St. Maarten, South Africa, Tunisia and Ukraine (underlined countries are new to the list).
 Argentina has been taken off.